psf/pyperf/doc/cli.rst

 * ``LOOPS``: number of loops per sample.
 By default, the timer is calibrated to get samples taking between 100 ms and 1 sec.

+The :ref:`Runs, samples, warmups, outter and inner loops <loops>` section explains the purpose of these parameters and how to configure them.

 Options:

 * ``-v`` enables verbose mode